mnalis/android-wifi-upgrade/README.md

 * enable WiFi on your phone

+## Troubleshooting
+* if all else fails, please report new issue at https://github.com/mnalis/android-wifi-upgrade/issues

 ## TODO
 * Never write XML by hand as I do here!
 It will seem to work in most cases,